Higher education in Canada: Quebec

 The higher education system in Quebec is unique when compared to the other Canadian provinces and territories.
-Students complete their secondary studies in their 5th year, which is the equivalent of the eleventh grade.
+Students complete their secondary studies in their 5th year, which is the equivalent of grade 11.
 Post-secondary studies start within a mandatory pre-university college system.
 A publicly funded college is called Collège d’enseignement général et professionnel (CEGEP).
 Private colleges exist but in much fewer numbers.
 In college, students keen on academic or highly skilled professions would take the university preparation program, while students interested in a skilled trade would take specialized programs at this level to prepare them for the workforce.
 Because College includes two years of academic study they essentially eliminate the freshman year of university.
 Programs in Quebec universities are more specialized, but students are required to complete only ninety credits for a Bachelors degree.
 Students from outside the province are required make up the first year either through a college, CEGEP, or at their chosen university.
 Although French is the official language at the provincial level, all students can access post-secondary education in both French and English.

+There are 19 universities in the largely French-speaking province of Quebec, 10 of which form the Université du Québec network.

+In Québec, universities are independent from government and autonomous in managing their affairs.
+By means of legislation or constitutional charters, lawmakers have granted each university the freedom to define its own curriculum and develop its own teaching and research programs.
+The university has full responsibility for setting admission standards and enrolment requirements, awarding degrees and recruiting its personnel.

+Of the nineteen universities, three are anglophone: Concordia University, McGill University and Bishop's University.
+One, the Royal Military College Saint-Jean, is bilingual (between French and English).
+The rest are francophone: five of them – École de technologie supérieure, Polytechnique Montréal, HEC Montréal, Université de Montréal and Université du Québec à Montréal – are located in Montreal, the most populated city in Quebec, and four of them – École nationale d'administration publique, Institut national de la recherche scientifique, TÉLUQ and Université Laval – are based in Quebec City, the province's capital.
+The Institut national de la recherche scientifique and École nationale d'administration publique do not offer undergraduate level programs, while TÉLUQ is a distance learning university.

+The oldest university in the province is Université Laval, established in 1663 but became a university only in 1852.
+The most recent institutions are: Université du Québec en Abitibi-Témiscamingue (1983), Concordia University (1974), École de technologie supérieure (1974), TÉLUQ (1972, merged with UQÀM in 2005, split in 2012).
+University enrolment in the province of Quebec ranges from the Institut national de la recherche scientifique with 480 students to the Université de Montréal with 55,540 students (but this figure actually includes HEC and Polytechnique, which are legally distinct universities).